LukasCollishawM/hard-edging/README.md

 - Multiplayer turn-based games
 - Real-time chat apps
 - Anything else you want to offload to your users' devices

+## Packages

+Hard-Edging is organized as a monorepo of focused packages, each responsible for a specific layer of the mesh.

+### @hard-edging/core

+Hard-Edging core runtime: shared types, CRDT-backed documents, and the basic wiring needed to let your users' browsers do the hard work while your servers stay suspiciously idle.

+Think of this package as the **grammar of the mesh**: IDs, configs, asset descriptors, and the logic that decides whether a byte should take the long way (origin) or the short way (some other tab that already suffered for it).

+Instead of assuming "there will be a CDN", `@hard-edging/core` assumes there will be **other people**: other peers, other event loops, other machines willing to cache and forward your assets because they happened to be there first.

+### @hard-edging/webrtc

+WebRTC mesh management and signalling helpers for Hard-Edging.
+This package is responsible for wiring browsers directly together so that "the network" stops being an abstract cloud and starts being the other tabs you forgot you had open.

+`@hard-edging/webrtc` handles:

+- Signalling via the broker
+- Peer connection lifecycle (`RTCPeerConnection` and data channels)
+- Asset request/response routing over reliable data channels
+- Simple metrics, so you can see who's doing the sharing and who's freeloading

+It doesn't try to be a video stack or a full SFU.
+It just wants to make sure that when one browser has already paid the cost for an asset, the others can politely ask for a copy.

+### @hard-edging/react

+React bindings for Hard-Edging: providers, hooks, and devtools that let you build peer-first UIs without thinking about WebRTC handshakes on every render.

+This package gives you:

+- `HardEdgingProvider` to bootstrap the mesh and service worker
+- Hooks like `useMesh`, `useAsset`, and `usePrivacyBoundary` to make P2P feel like ordinary React state
+- A Mesh Inspector overlay that turns your app into a small observatory for bandwidth karma

+State is designed to flow **horizontally** between peers first.
+The server plays the role of quiet librarian and emergency archivist, not omnipresent storyteller.

+### @hard-edging/cli

+The `hard-edging` CLI scaffolds and runs Hard-Edging applications.
+It wires together Vite, the broker, and your mesh so you can focus on writing components instead of hand‑stitching dev servers and signalling layers every weekend.

+Use it to:

+- `init` new projects with a mesh‑ready template
+- `dev` to start the broker + Vite in one go
+- `build` to produce production bundles
+- `mesh-inspect` (future) to introspect what your peers are actually doing

+In a sense, the CLI is the ritual that turns a normal app into a peer‑to‑peer organism.
+One command, and suddenly your local tabs are negotiating amongst themselves.

+### @hard-edging/broker

+The Hard-Edging broker is a minimal Node.js runtime responsible for signalling, authentication, and room membership.
+It's the polite introducer at a party: it gets peers talking to each other and then steps back out of the conversation.

+Responsibilities:

+- Accept WebSocket connections from browsers
+- Manage rooms and peer lists
+- Relay WebRTC offers/answers/candidates between peers
+- Optionally serve static assets as a last‑resort authoritative source

+It's deliberately small in scope.
+The philosophy is simple: **coordinate, don't dominate**.
+Let the browsers carry the actual content once they've met.

+### @hard-edging/privacy

+Privacy annotations, schemas, and leak detection for Hard-Edging.
+It exists to make sure that when you say "share this", you really mean it — and when you don't, the mesh respects that boundary.

+This package gives you tools to describe **what data is allowed to escape the current browser**, and in which direction:

+- Mark data as `shareable`, `private`, or `room-local`
+- Enforce those policies at runtime before anything leaves the tab
+- Log suspicious flows so you can debug "why did this ever leave my machine?"

+Where the rest of Hard‑Edging is about moving bytes freely, `@hard-edging/privacy` is about deciding which bytes deserve a quieter life.

 ## Disclaimer